Feminist foreign policy: European Union

-The issue of equal representation has been in the forefront of the European agenda during the last couple of years.
+The issue of equal representation has been at the forefront of the European agenda during the last couple of years.
 The current President of the European Commission, Ursula von der Leyen, became in 2019 the first woman to ever hold this position, making gender balance the cornerstone of her presidency.
 Since September 2020, the College of Commissioners consists of 13 female and 14 male members.

-In March 2020, the European Commission presented the Gender Equality Strategy for 2020-2025, which set a series of key actions in order to ensure equal perspective in all aspects of EU policy areas.
+In March 2020, the European Commission presented the Gender Equality Strategy for 2020–2025, which set a series of key actions in order to ensure equal perspective in all aspects of EU policy areas.
 As the President of the European Commission, Ursula von der Leyen, noted:

 Gender equality is a core principle of the European Union, but it is not yet a reality.
 In business, politics and society as a whole, we can only reach our full potential if we use all of our talent and diversity.
 Using only half of the population, half of the ideas or half of the energy is not good enough.
 With the Gender Equality Strategy, we are pushing for more and faster progress to promote equality between men and women.

 In the European External Action Service, the main agency responsible for European foreign policy, women only account for 31.3% of middle-management positions and 26% of senior management positions, compared to 40% at the European Commission and the European Parliament.
+Regarding the key position of the High Representative of the European Union for Foreign Affairs and Security Policy, three individuals have held this title since its creation by the Treaty of Lisbon in 2009, the two of them women: Catherine Ashton (2009–2014) and Federica Mogherini (2014–2019).
+In November 2019, Christine Lagarde became the first woman President of the European Central Bank.
 In October 2020, a report pushing for gender equality in EU foreign policy was approved in the European Parliament, with 477 MEPs in favor, 112 against, and 94 absentees.
 The report calls for a minimum of 50 percent women in all decision-making positions and 85 percent of European Union (EU) development assistance to be set aside for programs specifically supporting gender equality.

-Regarding the key position of the High Representative of the European Union for Foreign Affairs and Security Policy, three individuals have held this title since its creation by the Treaty of Lisbon in 2009, the two of them women: Catherine Ashton (2009–2014) and Federica Mogherini (2014–2019).

-In November 2019, Christine Lagarde became the first woman President of the European Central Bank.